utkarshbajaj/Find-IMDB-Ratings/README.md

 Output: -> A new csv file is made - 'film_ratings.csv' which contains the ratings for the films in your directory.

-P.S - Do leave a start if you like it!
+P.S - Do leave a star if you like it!

 Do a git pull from the master repo before making a new Pull Request using<br>
 `git add remote upstream https://github.com/utkarshbajaj/Find-IMDB-Ratings` <br>